treb0r/gatsby-starter-netlify-cms/src/pages/products/index.md

 ---
 templateKey: product-page
-title: Our Coffee is great
+title: 'Our Coffee is great, it really is!'
 image: /img/jumbotron.jpg
 heading: What we offer
 description: >-